 Building a business requires learning many lessons, including ones about financial literacy.
 One of the money management lessons Miracle has learned is to avoid spending every dollar she makes.
 “When you get your first order you have to save it so you can get more products," she says.

-One month after launching her business, Miracle got her own debit card for kids through GoHenry.
+One month after launching her business, Miracle got her own kids' debit card through GoHenry.
 Her mom, Lotoya Johnson, says the card has been helpful for allowing Miracle to manage her own money while making parental oversight easy.

 The business is connected to Lotoya's account, so when orders come in, she transfers the money to Miracle's gohenry card.
 “I like that anything she spends comes to me and I can set a spending limit," says Lotoya.
 “I know everything she's doing with her card."